 6. Set separate goals.
 Give each of your kids their own challenge to make competition fair and more fun.
 If your 10-year-old is competing with your 6-year-old, they’ll probably hit very different numbers throughout the day -- and you don’t want your little one feeling down because she can’t keep up.

 7. Go over their numbers nightly.
 Set aside some time every evening to talk about the activity your kids got throughout the day and what they might do differently tomorrow.
-If they only exercised for 30 minutes, for instance, you can suggest that they take a 20-minute bike ride after school and a 10-minute study break to shoot hoops or do stretches.
+If they only exercised for 30 minutes, for instance, you can suggest that they take a 20-minute bike ride or walk the dog after school and a 10-minute study break to shoot hoops or do stretches.
 Ask for their ideas about what they’d like to do to up their activity -- if their goals involve stuff they like, they’ll be more inclined to go for it and get moving more.

 8. Track together.
 If you want your kids to track more moves, get yourself off the couch, too!
 Plan time every day to move together as a family, whether it’s taking a walk together or kicking around a soccer ball after dinner.
 You’ll rack up more activity on your devices and teach them that moving is a fun part of everyday life.